oliveres/server-docker-monitoring/README.md

 - [cAdvisor](https://github.com/google/cadvisor)
 - [NodeExporter](https://github.com/prometheus/node_exporter)

+This repository is compatible with Portainer Stack deployment.

 ## Prerequisites

 Before we get started installing the stack, we need to make sure that the following prerequisites are met: